 But let’s take this answer a step further.
 Rather than focusing on the delivery method, let’s focus on the message to make the connection.

 Research has shown that people make decisions based on emotions then justify them with facts.
 So if you don’t make an emotional connection, you’re not going to connect.
-This point was discussed last week in the Employee Engagement and Communication LinkedIn group, in a post entitled “The Human Side of Internal Communication.”
+This point was discussed last week in the Employee Engagement and Communications LinkedIn group, in a post entitled “The Human Side of Internal Communications.”
 Lots of great comments were posted including the following by Rob Drasin, “In broad terms, before you have a higher level reaction to a communication, you have an emotional reaction, and that reaction impacts your positive/negative response and informs your behavior.”
 He continued, “We live in a media-driven world and employees (i.e. consumers) are exposed to large amounts of information and automatically filter information out that does not gain and hold their attention.”

 So how do you connect with employees?

 Well, as the many respondents pointed out, you need to present information in the way employees have learned to consume it.

 - Think short, bite-size bits delivered through multiple channels.